Bob Smith (comedian): Career

+Smith performed at the inaugural We're Funny That Way! comedy festival in 1997, and appeared in the festival's documentary film in 1998.
+In the same year he was part of In Thru the Out Door, an LGBT sketch comedy special.

 With Funny Gay Males, Smith is the co-author of Growing Up Gay: From Left Out to Coming Out (1995).
 Smith is also the author of two books of biographical essays.
 Openly Bob (1997) received a Lambda Literary Award for best humor book.

 Way to Go, Smith!
 (1999) was nominated for a 2000 Lambda Literary Award in the same category.
 Smith published his first novel, Selfish and Perverse, in 2007, and Remembrance of Things I Forgot in 2011.

 He published a new collection of essays, Treehab: Tales from My Natural Wild Life, in 2016.
-The essays cover a wide range of subjects including his career in stand-up, his love of nature, and his experience with ALS.
-He performed at the inaugural We're Funny That Way! comedy festival in 1997, and appeared in the festival's documentary film in 1998.
-In the same year he was part of In Thru the Out Door, an LGBT sketch comedy special.
+The essays covered a wide range of subjects including his career in stand-up, his love of nature, and his experience with ALS.